bleonheart/Lilia/documentation/docs/libraries/lia.time.md

 **Purpose**

-Parses a timestamp string (`YYYY-MM-DD HH:MM:SS`) into its numeric components.
-If no argument is given, uses the current time.
+Parses a timestamp string (`YYYY-MM-DD HH:MM:SS`) into a table of numeric date parts.
+If no argument is given, the current time is used.

 **Parameters**